Germany looks to step up coal exit timetable - The Observers - France 24

 An "adjustment fund" for workers in black and brown coal plants and brown coal mines is planned to compensate them until 2043, Seibert said.

-Meanwhile the federal government will support the four affected states with 40 billion euros ($45 billion) of cash and other support between now and 2038.
+Meanwhile the federal government will support the four affected states with 40 billion euros of cash and other aid between now and 2038.

+Highlighting projects like a new hospital and a gas power plant in affected east German regions in particular, finance minister Scholz said there are "good prospects for the future".

 © 2020 AFP